wrld3d/wrld-indoor-maps-api/TUTORIAL-ASSETS.md

 63084.8731,27443.9360,-2.9792483,56.4622088,1
 ```

 This describes four points - the first two coordinates of each line specify X and Y coordinates in the DXF file, while the next two coordinates are a longitude and latitude.
-Looking at our example DXF file and floorplan GeoJSON, the 4 points refer to the following:
+Looking at our example DXF file and floor plan GeoJSON, the 4 points refer to the following:

 ![Image showing the positions of the 4 georeference coordinates](images/cadtutorial/georeferencing.png)

-> ## NOTE
->> You can add additional points as necessary - generally the more points you map, the more accurate the extraction process will be.
-For a small,  rectangular floorplan like this, 4 are enough!
+> :information_source: You can add additional points as necessary - generally the more points you map, the more accurate the extraction process will be.
+For a small, rectangular floor plan like this, 4 are enough!

 ### Creating the config.json file